WPChill/strong-testimonials/readme.txt

 9. Template files and template functions.

 == Changelog ==

+= 1.25.5 =
+* Fix bug in gradient CSS with two Views on one page.

 = 1.25.4 =
 * Fix loss of template selection when upgrading Views.